jeff1evesque/cis_benchmark/README.md

 # cis-benchmark [![Build Status](https://travis-ci.org/jeff1evesque/cis_benchmark.svg?branch=master)](https://travis-ci.org/jeff1evesque/cis_benchmark)

 Puppet hardening module premised on cis benchmark.
-Specific rules can be implemented through the following yaml files, placed on the hiera path:
+Specific rules can be nested under the following yaml keys, placed within a yaml file defined by the `hiera.yaml` of the corresponding puppetserver:

-- `[node-certificate].yaml`
+- `[node-certificate]`
-- `cis_benchmark.yaml`
+- `cis_benchmark`
-- `trusty64.yaml`
+- `trusty64`

-If a yaml key exists, by the name of the nodes certificate, then the corresponding cis rules will take precedence.
-Otherwise, if the `cis_benchmark`, or the `trusty64` yaml key exists, it will be loaded.
+If the yaml key exists, by the name of the nodes certificate (delimited by underscores), then the corresponding cis rules will take precedence.
+Otherwise, if the `cis_benchmark`, or the `trusty64` yaml key exists, it will load respectively.

-The following is an example of the Ubuntu 14.04 hiera implementation:
+The following is the Ubuntu 14.04 implementation:

 ```yaml
 cis_benchmark::trusty64: